SPAD S.VII

-The SPAD S.VII was the first of a series of highly successful biplane fighter aircraft produced by Société Pour L'Aviation et ses Dérivés (SPAD) during the First World War.
-Like its successors, the S.VII was renowned as a sturdy and rugged aircraft with good climbing and diving characteristics.
+The SPAD S.VII C.1 was the first in a series of single-seat biplane fighter aircraft produced by Société Pour L'Aviation et ses Dérivés (SPAD) during the First World War.
+Like its successors, the S.VII was renowned as a sturdy and rugged aircraft with good diving characteristics.
 It was also a stable gun platform, although pilots used to the more manoeuvrable Nieuport fighters found it heavy on the controls.
-It was flown by a number of the famous aces, such as France's Georges Guynemer, Italy's Francesco Baracca and Australia's Alexander Pentland.
+It was flown by a number of famous aces, such as France's Georges Guynemer, Italy's Francesco Baracca and Australia's Alexander Pentland.

 Design and development

 Origins

-Performance in early aircraft designs was largely dependent on engines.
 In February 1915, Swiss designer Marc Birkigt had created an overhead cam aviation powerplant based on his Hispano-Suiza V8 automobile engine, resulting in a 330 lb engine capable of producing 140 hp at 1,400 rpm.
-Further refinement of the engine brought the power to 150 hp by July 1915.
-Given the engine's potential, French officials ordered that production be set up as soon as possible and called upon aircraft designers to create a new high-performance fighter around the engine, called the Hispano-Suiza 8A.
+Further refinement brought the power to 150 hp by July 1915.
+Given the engine's potential, French officials ordered called upon aircraft designers to create a new high-performance fighter around the engine, called the Hispano-Suiza 8A, with production to begin as soon as possible.

-Louis Béchereau, chief designer of the SPAD company, quickly produced drawings for a prototype fighter equipped with the new engine.
-The SPAD V was basically a smaller version of the SPAD S.A two-seat "pulpit fighter", although as a single seater it dispensed with the so-called "pulpit" which carried the observer in front of the propeller.
+Louis Béchereau, chief designer of the SPAD company, quickly produced a prototype fighter with the new engine.
+The SPAD V was a version of the SPAD S.A two-seat "pulpit fighter", which dispensed with the so-called "pulpit" which carried the observer in front of the propeller.

 Design

-One of many common design features between the new SPAD V and the S.A-2 was the use of a single-bay biplane wing with additional light struts mounted mid-bay at the point of junction of the flying and landing wires.
-This design simplified rigging and reduced flying wire vibration, reducing drag.
+One of many many common design features between the new SPAD V and the S.A.2 was the use of a single-bay biplane wing with additional struts mounted mid-bay at the point of junction of the flying and landing wires.
+This design simplified rigging and reduced drag.
 The fuselage was of the standard construction for the time, consisting of a wooden frame covered with fabric, while the forward part was covered with metal sheeting.
-A .303 Vickers machine gun was installed above the engine, synchronized to fire through the propeller arc.
+A .303 (7.7mm) Vickers machine gun was installed above the engine, synchronized to fire through the propeller arc.
 The prototype was also fitted with a large spinner, to be abandoned later.
-Another common design feature of both the "pulpit fighters" and the S.VII - also shared with the S.XIII - was an all-pushrod aileron control linkage, which used a pair of exposed, 90º bellcranks protruding from the lower wing panels to operate vertical pushrods, going up to forward-projecting aileron control horns.
+Another common design feature of both the "pulpit fighters" and the S.VII – also shared with the S.XIII – was the pushrod aileron control linkage, which used a pair of exposed, 90° bellcranks protruding from the lower wing panels to operate vertical pushrods, going up to forward-projecting aileron control horns.